-Very dangerous, very large three-headed dog, owned by Rubeus Hagrid.
-Fluffy’s weakness is music, which puts him to sleep.
+Fluffy was very dangerous, very large three-headed dog owned by Rubeus Hagrid.
+Fluffy’s weakness was music, which put the creature to sleep.

 - After lending him to Dumbledore to help protect the Philosopher's Stone (PS11), Hagrid released Fluffy into the Forbidden Forest (BP).

 - Following the Battle of Hogwarts, Fluffy was sent back to Greece (JKR:Tw).

 Other canon notes and references

 About a year before Harry's first year at Hogwarts, Hagrid purchased Fluffy from a Greek man in one of the local pubs (probably the Hog's Head).
 (PS11)

 J.K.
 Rowling said on Twitter that Fluffy was expatriated back to Greece instead of sent to the Forbidden Forest:

 .@EmyBemy2 He was repatriated to Greece.
 Dumbledore liked to put Hagrid's more foolish acquisitions back where they belong - not the forest.